ogs22/cookbook/glossary/c.md

-The US standard paper size C, for technical drawings, is 432 × 559 mm.
+The US standard paper size C, for technical drawings, is 432 $ \times $ 559 mm.